F0LI4GE/emotion-animation-prefix-bug/README.md

 # Emotion/Stylis Prefixing Bug
-This repo contains an example of a bug, where in production `animation` css property is not being prefixed in production bundle, unlike `flex` and etc.
+This repo contains an example of a bug, where `animation` css property is not being prefixed in production bundle, unlike `flex` and etc.

 ## Steps to reproduce